swc-uiuc/wrangling-genomics/_episodes/02-variant_calling.md

 ![IGV](../img/igv-screenshot.png)

-There should be two tracks: one coresponding to our BAM file and the other for our VCF file.
+There should be two tracks: one corresponding to our BAM file and the other for our VCF file.

 In the **VCF track**, each bar across the top of the plot shows the allele fraction for a single locus.
 The second bar shows the genotypes for each locus in each *sample*.
 We only have one sample called here so we only see a single line.
 Dark blue =